 By volunteering to serve with the WilcoMRC, area residents can help support the Williamson County and Cities Health District (WCCHD) by becoming part of a team of trained volunteers who prepare for and respond to public health emergencies.
 In times of non-emergency, WilcoMRC volunteers can help with other efforts geared toward promoting the importance of good health, nutrition, safety and personal preparedness.

-To join the WilCoMRC create an account at the Texas Disaster Volunteer Registry.
+Step 1: To join the WilCoMRC create an account at the Texas Disaster Volunteer Registry.
 When registering, you will have the option to choose a group in your area.
-Select Williamson County Medical Reserve Corps and we will contact you as soon as possible.
-Thank you for your interest and we look forward to working with you soon.
+Select Williamson County Medical Reserve Corps.

 Step 2: You will then be contacted for your completed application.

 MRC TRAIN is a gateway into the TRAIN Learning Network, the most comprehensive catalog of public health training opportunities.
 TRAIN is a free service for learners from the Public Health Foundation.